MetaMask/key-tree/README.md

 ### Internals

-This package also has methods for deriving arbitrary [BIP-32] keys, and generating seeds from [BIP-39] mnemonics.
+This package also has methods for deriving arbitrary [SLIP-10] and [BIP-32] keys, and generating seeds from [BIP-39] secret recovery phrases.
 These methods do not constitute a safe key derivation API, and their use is **strongly discouraged**.
 Nevertheless, since those methods were the main exports of this package prior to version `3.0.0`, consumers can still access them by importing `@metamask/key-tree/derivation`.